Find your Future in the Ancient World

 Where can Classical Studies lead you?

 Classical Studies will get you into graduate school.
 A third of our recent graduates have gone on to law, business, and medical school, usually supported by generous scholarships.
 About a quarter have earned M.A.T. degrees and are now full-time teachers.
-Many others have earned or are currently working toward advanced degrees (M.A. and Ph.D.) in fields as diverse as classics, archaeology, art conservation, history, intercultural studies, theology, chemistry, engineering, and computer science.
+Many others have earned or are currently working toward advanced degrees (M.A. and Ph.D.) in fields as diverse as classics, archaeology, art conservation, history, intercultural studies, theology, chemistry, engineering, interactive game design, and computer science.
 Every last one of our graduates, regardless whether they went on to graduate school or not, has so far found their niche, most often in business, public administration, or a health-related field.

 - Small classes taught by award-winning faculty with international experience